-Description: Assigns a channel to a trunk group, making it available for outbound calls.
+Description: This parameter assigns a channel to a trunk group, making it available for outbound calls.
 Dial numbers for connections can then be directed to specific channels by specifying the trunk group as a single-digit dialing prefix to the far-end phone number.